SCHOOLS

 Offerings & Intentions

-Each student comes with both an intention for their time on the land and an offering, a skill or capacity to offer the community in at least one of these seven expansive categories that may - or may not - be a part of what they consider their art practice:
+Each artist comes with both an intention for their time on the land and an offering, a skill or capacity to offer the community in at least one of these seven expansive categories that may - or may not - be a part of what they consider their art practice:

 • SHELTER: building, repairing, sheltering...